-I’ve mentioned before that my indeterminate brown-ness juxtaposed with my British accent tends to confuse people or at best make them rather curious, especially when I’m on the road.
+I’ve mentioned before that my indeterminate brown-ness juxtaposed with my British accent tends to confuse people, especially when I’m on the road.
 The way I see it, I can answer ‘where are you from’ in three ways:

 - Say London.
 If probed, give the back-story.

 - Say London.
 If probed, feign ignorance and doggedly repeat that I’m from London.

 - Say London but volunteer the back-story as that’s probably what they’re after anyway.

 I tend to go with option 1.
 Option 2 seems impolite (as does making a point about it), while option 3 seems unwarranted, at least initially.
 Unlike some of my fellow ‘indeterminates’, I don’t actually mind the question; I just wish people asked it more directly.
 It seems that expats and fellow tourists struggle with this far more than locals.
 Instead of asking me where my family are from (which in my opinion is the best way to ask the question), they will skirt around the issue, asking all sorts of related questions but not the question itself.